-If you’re doing your own printing at home using an inkjet or laser printer, it’s important to keep in mind that home printers can only handle so much weight.
-It’s a good idea to read your printer’s instruction manual to find out what the maximum cardstock weight level that your printer can handle is.
+If you’re doing your printing at home using an inkjet or laser printer, it’s essential to keep in mind that home printers can only handle so much weight.
+It’s a good idea to read your printer’s instruction manual to find out what the maximum cardstock weight level that your printer can handle.

 Tips for Home Printing

-The following are some quick tips for if you’re doing your own printing:
+The following are some quick tips if you’re printing on your home printer:

 - Set your printer to the highest quality setting.
 This might be the “photo” setting for your device.

-- If you’re experimenting to see what weight of cardstock works best with your printer, try starting with 80# and work your way up from there.
+- How thick can I print?
+Another reason to test your home printer.
+When experimenting to see what weight of cardstock works best, try starting with 65# (65lb Cover) and work your way up from there.
 The heavier your cardstock, the more professional they will feel.
 120# is considered ideal for wedding invitations.

 - What size should I use?
 Depending on your printer, be sure to follow the minimum to maximum paper sizes.
 Most home use printers in the USA accept letter size paper, identified as 8.5×11-inches and will also accept 8.5×14 legal size.
 When attempting a smaller size, each printer will have its own challenge and we always recommend testing.
 Another option is to prepare your art so it can print 2-up, 3-up, and so on.
 Then you can print and trim your card down to size.